 We Purchased Our First Rental Property in 2014.
 We made money with our rental property business model of renting rooms on Airbnb and Craigslist.
-Let us show you how to make money on rental property.
+Buying your first rental property can be intimidating.
+Let us show you how to make money on rental property, quickly and easily!

 Buying our first rental property was probably the single best financial decision that we ever made!
 In this article, we discuss our experience, from buying the property, renting it out and then selling it three and a half years later for a profit.
 This was the first step in our journey towards financial freedom!